SylviaRemington/udemy-web-projects/README.md

-## **These are practice Udemy Web Projects within the Angela Yu course: Become a Full-Stack Web Developer "The Complete Full-Stack Web Development Bootcamp"**
+## **These are practice Udemy Web Projects within the Angela Yu course: Become a Full-Stack Web Developer --------"The Complete Full-Stack Web Development Bootcamp"**

 I'm going through this in addition to General Assembly so that I can fully understand coding concepts and get more practice in areas I am currently weak in...